Quantae res vitae placent, tanto beatior eris.

-I probably like art more than other people, particularly when looking for inspiration for a painting or creative project of my own.
-Wherever I am, I pay attention to what is hanging on the walls, while most people appear not to bother or care.
-When in a hotel or office building, for example, I pay attention to what’s on the walls, even though it isn’t real art.
-I like to think about what works and what doesn’t, and why, why a particular image was chosen.
-This is why I say I believe I enjoy art more than other people.
+I believe I enjoy art more than other people, although I have no way of knowing this for certain.
+I like particularly pictorial art because I like to draw and paint.
+Wherever I am, I pay attention to what is hanging on the walls, while most people walk by appearing not to bother or care.
+Even in a hotel or office building or hospital, I pay attention to what’s on the walls, even though it’s not real art.
+I like to contemplate what works and what doesn’t, and why a particular image was chosen.
+I also like knowing what other people like, or find interesting about a work of art.
 One motivation for me to create a site in WordPress was that I thought it would make it easier to share the things I like with others.

 I have been a Museum Curator and Assistant Director for the Museum of Printing History, where the Director and I initiated Houston’s first antiquarian book and print fair, still going today; and worked as Data Standards Manager for the Museum of Fine Arts.
 I also collect antiquarian books and prints.
 I began collecting rare books and attending ABAA book shows when I was in college.

-I like learning about applications and algorithms which try to analyze textual content for relevance and relationships (many people do not know that’s the science in “library-and-information-science,” the discipline in which I hold a Master’s degree).
-At one time I worked for a company called Groxis which developed an incredible federated search/clustering/visual navigation tool called “Grokker.”
+At one time I worked for a company called Groxis which developed an incredible federated search/clustering/visual navigation/discovery tool called “Grokker.”
 It was an amazing technology that people loved, although as with many start-ups, it was under-capitalized and didn’t last.
 It had sort of a cult following for several years, and many had hoped, even expected, that it would have been resurrected by now.
 Though not beautiful or flashy, it was capable of accurately clustering and labeling large amounts of unstructured content on the fly.
-As a librarian, I see federated search products on the market today that are not nearly as robust as Grokker circa 2009.
+As a librarian, I see federated search (“discovery”) products on the market today that are not nearly as robust as Grokker circa 2009.

 At that time, publishers feared digitization and were uncertain how to monetize ebooks.
 Questia broke new ground.
 It is no secret that they burned bridges with many people, especially academic librarians, whom they attempted to bypass by selling their online library service directly to students; and by not hiring librarians to be title selectors–because at the end of the day, publisher agreements determined what got digitized.
 At Questia, I learned Perl and worked with a programmer on an application to generate citations (MLA, APA, etc.).
 I did a lot of technical writing as well.
 Also learned Oracle flavored SQL.
 I loved it, but have to say Questia hired way too many MBAs (it was almost all MBAs!) who didn’t understand very well the business of libraries.

-Currently, I live in Houston with my husband, two boys, a dog and a cat.
+I live in Houston with my husband, two boys, two dogs and a cat.
 If you want to know more about me, you can always email me at elibrarian [at] hotmail [dot] com.